Final Fantasy VII Rebirth is coming to PS5 in February 2024

 Square Enix confirmed the release date in a new trailer shown during the September 14th PlayStation State of Play presentation.

 In the new footage, we see more of the open area exploration, including on Chocobo and via buggy.
-We get a look at new party member Cait Sith’s gameplay, as well as a tease of Vincent, the mysterious gunslinger who was optional in the original game.
+We get a look at new party member Cait Sith’s gameplay, as well as a tease of Vincent, the mysterious gunslinger who was a secret character in the original game.
 The Gold Saucer, a giant amusement park in the original game containing a slew of mini-games, also makes an appearance, teasing returning Chocobo racing and motorcycle combat modes.
 Zack’s mysterious role is also teased.

 The second installment in the Final Fantasy VII Remake trilogy follows Cloud and friends as they leave Midgar to save the planet from Sephiroth.
 Along the way, they’ll have to face off against the villainous Shinra Electric Power Company.